EPF Deductions: Are Leave Bonus and Allowances Like Conveyance and Laundry Included?

 sachin-kumar1

-I want to know whether EPF deduction in leave bonus and conveyance and laundry allowance is mandatory.
-Can any one provide Include and exclude Allowances list under EPF
+I want to know whether EPF deduction in leave bonus, conveyance, and laundry allowance is mandatory.
+Can anyone provide an inclusive and exclusive list of allowances under EPF?

 drsivaglobalhr

-In Regional Provident Fund Commissioner (II) West Bengal v Vivekananda Vidyamandir, the Supreme Court opined on five different appeals arising from the High Courts of Calcutta, Madhya Pradesh and Madras.
-The appeals concerned the same question of law – namely, whether the special allowances paid by an employer to its employees form part of their basic wages and are thus subject to PF contributions.
+In the case of Regional Provident Fund Commissioner (II) West Bengal v.
+Vivekananda Vidyamandir, the Supreme Court opined on five different appeals arising from the High Courts of Calcutta, Madhya Pradesh, and Madras.
+The appeals concerned the same question of law—namely, whether the special allowances paid by an employer to its employees form part of their basic wages and are thus subject to PF contributions.

 2. Where a payment is available only to those who avail of the opportunity, it does not constitute basic wages.